rahulkumaran/Utlyz-CLI/INSTALL.md

 There are 2 ways to run this program!
 ## 1st PROCEDURE (EASY METHOD)
-Run the command below directly on the command line:
+Run the command below in the  "Utlities" directory (which will be inside the downloaded repository folder) directly on the command line:

     . prep.sh